 This term’s topic is ‘Going The Extra Nile’.
 We will investigate the men and women who studied the kingdoms of Egypt and explore their discoveries, look at some of the Pharaohs and the development of the pyramids, as well as the mythology that permeated Ancient Egypt and examine the role the Nile had in allowing this civilisation to flourish and examine daily life, comparing it to our own.

 In English we start the term learning about classic fiction through The Jungle Book and Just So Stories.
 We will then learn about autobiographies and biographies focusing on the authors Roald Dahl and Michael Morpurgo.
 We will also cover instructions, explanations, recounts and poetry.
 In maths we will be covering place value, addition, subtraction, multiplication, division, statistics and perimeter, area and volume.
 There’s a lot to fit in this term!

-Our class novel is The Boy in the Tower, by Polly Ho-Yen.
+Our class novel is The Graveyard Book, by Neil Gaiman.
 The children are welcome to bring in any personal copies.

-The expectation is that all children will hand in 8 pieces of topic homework between now and the end of the summer term (July), they can choose the tasks that appeal to them.
-At least 2 pieces must be handed in by Thursday 23rd May.
-We appreciate your help and support in encouraging and working with your children to complete the task.
+The expectation is that all children will hand in 8 pieces of topic homework between now and the end of the autumn term (December) they can choose the tasks that appeal to them and are welcome to add their own ideas to the grid they bring home.
+We appreciate your help and support in encouraging and working with your children to complete the tasks.
 Hopefully they will prove fun and not too time consuming.
-Please do let us know if you have any questions.
+Please do let me know if you have any questions.

 We want our class to be a fair and happy place so together we created the following set of rules: